A beautiful color cocktail made from the fresh raspberries, the Clover Club.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-The Clover Club is a classic cocktail that has been around since the 1880’s, originally showing up William Boothby’s 1908 The World’s Drinks and How to Mix Them where it was attributed to the the original host of the Clover Club, George Boldt, who owned the Bellevue-Stratford Hotel and later was a part of the famous Waldorf Astoria hotel.
+The Clover Club is a classic cocktail that has been around since the 1880’s, originally showing up William Boothby’s 1908 The World’s Drinks and How to Mix Them.
+This is where it was attributed to the the original host of the Clover Club, George Boldt, who owned the Bellevue-Stratford Hotel and later was a part of the famous Waldorf Astoria hotel.

-For our version we chose to use a rich syrup made with fresh raspberries that had a chance to steep for 24 hours, giving the syrup a delicious sweet tart edge that tastes like a fresh picked raspberry.
+For our version we chose to use a rich syrup made with fresh raspberries that had a chance to steep for 24 hours.
+This gave the syrup a delicious sweet tart edge that tastes like a fresh picked raspberry.
 When combined with a good London Dry Gin and fresh squeezed lemon juice, the raspberry syrup pairs perfectly with the herbal notes of the gin and sweetly pulls the brightness of the lemon juice.

 You may notice that this recipe calls for the use of a raw egg white, and you shouldn’t let this scare you away from this recipe!
 The egg white added in gives the Clover Club a velvety creaminess and a beautiful white foam head that makes this drink look especially elegant.